 What do we mean when we say "missions"?
 At Green Level Baptist Church, missions is a term we use to describe the groups outside of the church working to spread the love of Christ and the gospel with people in our communities and around the world.

-Fifteen percent of the church's total budget is dedicated to missions.
-Each one of our mission partners and outreach initiatives is given a percentage of that 15%.
-Some chose to give above and beyond what the church allocates - giving through their time, energy and resources to these groups.
+Twelve percent of the church's total budget is dedicated to missions.
+Each one of our mission partners and outreach initiatives is given a percentage of that 12%.
+Some chose to give above and beyond what the church allocates - giving through their time, energy, and resources to these groups.

 It is not our intention to just send these groups a check each month, but rather to engage with them personally through phone calls, emails, visits, prayer and volunteering.
 We are not interested in being on the sidelines of their work rooting "for" their success.
 Instead, we want to be WITH them in the trenches, fighting to bring the hope of salvation to all within their sphere of influence and supporting their unique position and qualifications to go and reach those we can't.